Facing Family: When a Muslim Becomes a Christian

 In the most radical Muslim families, a convert is locked in a room and given three days to return to Islam.
 If they refuse, they are slaughtered.
 If they escape, they will be hunted by family for years.
 If children are involved when a husband comes to Jesus, they are considered bastards because they no longer have a Muslim father.
 They are either given to another family member or killed.

 In a less religious family, the convert may be taken to the imam, who may lead the family in beating the believer.
 If the convert is a woman, her family may force her to marry a Muslim cousin to avoid shame and scandal.
 Many have been restrained with ropes, burned with acid or hot oil, and subjected to electric shocks.
 Sometimes families commit converts to mental institutions, thinking that leaving Islam is a sign of insanity.
-Others are forced to leave the home, family, and the community they know.
+Others are forced to leave their home, family, and the community they know.

-In all cases it is a perilous passage.
+In all cases, it is a perilous passage.
 Following Jesus definitely costs a former Muslim.
 The Bible says in Matthew 10:34–35, “Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 For I have come to turn ‘a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law.’”

 I discovered that the source of the intense response does not lie within the parents, but within what their religion dictates.
 Defending Islam replaces any concept of human rights.
 Free thinking is basically eliminated.
 Most Muslims do not primarily see the world through the lens of an independent self, but live rooted in the “we” of their clan.
 The Quran says that killing infidels will earn a Muslim a place in heavenly paradise, but Allah is the one who makes that final decision.
 The society they have always called home now thinks of them as traitors.
 To reject Islam is seen as treason and those who do are called infidels.
 The prophet Muhammad said, “Whoever changes his religion, kill him.”